benmorehouse/backlog/README.md

 # backlog

- - # Top priorities
+ - # Top projects

- - Build a data structures and algorithms api in Golang
- - 	implement the testing portion with ginkgo framework
+ - Hashicorp Python wrapper
+ - Hackernews cli
+ - Yaml parser in Go
+ - Work with Ginkgo testing for alGOrithms
- - Build the Gofiler
+ - Build the Gofiler tool
  - Build the algorithm visualizer idea for usc
  - Review Docker and Kubernetes material